OCTOPUS ENERGY GO TARIFF

 How much does Octopus Go cost?

-From the 15th of September 2023, Octopus Go is 9.0p per kWh off-peak with a daytime rate of 30.52p per kWh.
+Octopus Go is 9.0p per kWh off-peak with a daytime rate of 30.52p per kWh.
 The daily standing charging charge remains at 52.18p.
 The Octopus Go rate is a variable tariff.
 It is an amazing deal if you want electric off-peak for charging!!
-(Prices may vary slightly in different geographical locations.)
+(Prices may vary slightly in different geographical locations)

 As Octopus Go is a flexible tariff it should, in theory, rise and fall in line with the Energy Price Cap.
-The next review is October 2023 when the price cap is due to drop further.
+The next Octopus Go price change is on the 1st of April 2024 when the day rate will go down and the standing charge may go up too (it is dependent on where you live in the UK), however, the off-peak rate will remain the same.

 Is there an Octopus Go Gas Tariff?